WeatheredWords/Misc/Social value permutations.md

 ## Reference

-Here’s the ones from Anthony's third VM on 24/04/23 in chronological order:
+Here are the ones from Anthony's third VM on 24/04/23 in chronological order:

     B inferring A's value from C's judgement that A has value for C B inferring A's value from A's judgement that A has value for B